vueneue/docs/docs/guide/server.md

 ## Docker

-When you invoke this project you can add a Dockerfile in your project.
+When you invoke this plugin you can choose to add a Dockerfile in your app.
 You can use it to deploy your project with [Docker](https://www.docker.com/).
 It's ready for production !